DGriffin91/bevy_mod_mipmap_generator/README.md

 When materials are created, mipmaps will be created for the images used in the material.

+Mipmaps will not be generated for materials found on entities that also have the `NoMipmapGeneration` component.

 ## Custom Materials
 For use with custom materials, just implement the GetImages trait for the custom material.